Why Do Long, Aimless Drives Feel So Therapeutic?

 Cars also afford a unique degree of privacy, DeGeare adds.
 “When are you really alone when no one is watching you?” she asks.
 “That’s rare, especially when you live in a city or in a house with other people or roommates… you can just be your own weird self for a minute, and we need more of that.”

-That explains why, since moving from the suburbs to a big city — a place where cars are not a necessity — I haven’t found a substitute for my destination-less cruises.
-Going for long walks around my neighbourhood or rides on the train or in taxis or Ubers don’t scratch the same itch.
+That explains why, since moving from the suburbs of New Jersey to New York City — a place where cars are not a necessity — I haven’t found a substitute for my destination-less cruises.
+Going for long walks around my neighbourhood or rides on the subway or in taxis or Ubers don’t scratch the same itch.
 They don’t afford me the same solitude — I’m not even able to sing along to my favourite tunes during these jaunts.
 But they also don’t require quite so much mental energy, so ultimately aren’t as clarifying or therapeutic.

-So, each time I end up going back home to my parent’s house, I make sure to take a drive — I might say I’m going out to grab coffee, but I almost always take at least a few extra turns around the block, trying to tap into that freeing feeling that I’ve been missing.
-It’s the ultimate cliché, but it’s also true: When it comes to aimless drives, the journey matters so much more than the destination.